BRACKETS-by-TRIAD/verifications/README.md

 # Verifications
 Package used for verification of any kind of actions by sms/email generated codes.
-Although, would be used for two factor authentication.
+Although, would be used for Two-Factor authentication.

 ## Installation